riperiperi/FreeSO/Documentation/Initial Setup.md

 With everything now in place, you need to initialize your `config.json` file.
 Here's a handy guide:

 1. Copy `config.sample.json` to `config.json`.
 2. Change `gameLocation` to a relative path to your TSO install.
-This folder contains the folder `TSOClient`, so if `./game/TSOClient/` exists, then you should put `./game` in this field.
+This folder should have the contents of `TSOClient`, so if `./game/tuning.dat` exists, then you should put `./game/` in this field.
 3. Change `simNFS` to a relative path to a folder where you want to store lot and object saves, as well as lot thumbnails.
 If you have a distributed server setup, this should be on a network drive.
 4. Change the secret to something unique.
 If you don't do this, other people will be able to impersonate your city/lot servers and cause havoc.
   - This should be a random 64 character hex string.
 I'm sure you can find a generator.